yigitoo/blog.php/README.md

 # blog.php
-A blog written in php based on Markdown files. (with Laravel and PL/SQL
+A blog written in php based on Markdown files.